 A Clock Set to 24 Hours Into The Future

-Dopplekopf, which is German for “double headed”, is a site specific installation that transforms a pair of vitrines into mirror images of each other.
-A group of objects are arranged, copied, reversed, and reflected in various shades of gray.
+Dopplekopf, which is German for “double-headed”, is a site-specific installation that transforms a pair of vitrines into mirror images of each other.
+A group of objects is arranged, copied, reversed, and reflected in various shades of gray.
 The symmetrical arrangement of the objects in these two vitrines prompts viewers to assume that both vitrines are identical.
 Closer inspection reveals surprising differences as well as optical super-impositions that are unexpected and disorienting.